MicroEJ/docs/VEEPortingGuide/vgFont.rst

 Principle
 ~~~~~~~~~

-MicroVG does not provide some API to make the distinction between a font loaded from different kind of memories (internal or external, byte-addressable or not).
+MicroVG does not provide some Low Level API to make the distinction between a font loaded from different kind of memories (internal or external, byte-addressable or not).
-The implementation must adjust itself how to load an read a font.
-The :ref:`CCO MicroVG and Freetype<section_vg_cco>` feature an option to enable the font management from an external memory which is not byte-addressable.
-This option requires an implementation of the :ref:`section_externalresourceloader`.
+The Low Level implementation (:ref:`C Modules MicroVG and Freetype<section_vg_cco>`) features the font management from an external memory which is not byte-addressable when the VEE Port provides an implementation of the :ref:`section_externalresourceloader`.

 Configuration File
 ~~~~~~~~~~~~~~~~~~